 Dog & Animal Bites

 Dogs make wonderful pets when they're properly trained and well-behaved, but serious injury can occur should they attack an innocent bystander.
 Every year nearly 5 million dog bites occur in the United States alone; unfortunately, many result in serious injuries or even death, especially when young children are involved.
 Each year, more than 800,000 animal bites require medical care, and 82 percent of dog bites treated in an emergency room involve children under the age of 15.
 Animal bites aren't only physically detrimental, causing infection, scars, or disfigurement, but they can also cause emotional problems.
 It isn't abnormal for an animal bite victim to suffer from anxiety long after the incident has occurred.
-It is because of this, that The Law Offices of W.T.
-Johnson take these personal injury claims very seriously.
+It is because of this, that The Law Office of WT Johnson take these personal injury claims very seriously.
 Our Dallas personal injury attorneys have seen first hand the lasting damage animal attacks leave.
 Don't settle for less than what you deserve; call us today to talk to an expert dog bite attorney and discuss your claim free of charge.

 Compensation For Dog Bites